OsbornePro/NovaKey-Daemon/SECURITY.md

 ### Typed message framing (approve vs inject)

-In current v3 usage, the server expects an **outer v3 frame** with a fixed outer type, and the decrypted plaintext carries a **typed inner message frame**:
+In current v3 usage, the daemon expects an **outer v3 frame** with a fixed outer type, and the decrypted plaintext carries a **typed inner message frame**:

 * inner msgType `1` = Inject (payload is the secret string)
 * inner msgType `2` = Approve (payload is empty/ignored)

 This avoids “magic string” controls and keeps policy decisions explicit.

+> There is no “legacy approve magic” mode in current v3 framing.

 ### Freshness & replay protection